Major Jonathan Letterman – Civil War Medical Innovator

 The Letterman Plan

 Not satisfied with the shortcomings of Army’s Medical Corps, Letterman would continue to reorganize the Army’s system of trauma care, dedicated to improving the treatment and chance of survival of wounded warriors.
 These changes, ordered in October 1862, are known as The Letterman Plan.
-The plan continued using the triage and ambulance system that had been proven successful at Antietam.
+The plan ensured that wounded soldiers would be cared for from the moment they were injured all the way through long term recovery.

 Additionally, Letterman reorganized military hospitals.
 Every military hospital would have would have one surgeon in change, with two assistant surgeons: one to organize supplies and another to keep records.
 In addition to these three surgeons, hospitals would choose the three most skilled medical officers, as opposed to the three highest ranking, to operate.
 Letterman also made sure that the regular Army quartermaster was no longer in charge of medical supplies.